 1. Who are your clients?

-Many marketing experts suggest tuning into your clients demographics.
+Many marketing experts suggest tuning into your client’s demographics.
 Such as, where do they live, how old are they, what is their profession and hobbies.
-These have merit but they do not really connect with the personal aspects.
+These have merit, but they do not connect with the personal aspects.

-With your description and preferences as your guide, formulate your message to connect and build your client relationships using multiply mediums including: email, web site, brochures, presentations, social media, and a host of others.
+With your description and preferences as your guide, formulate your message to connect and build your client relationships using multiple mediums including email, web site, brochures, presentations, social media, and a host of others.

 2. Identify and follow your passions